-Journey to Justice at Morley College
+Journey to Justice in Lambeth

 Our multimedia, interactive travelling exhibition was at beautiful Morley College Gallery (January 9th – February 3rd 2017) telling stories of less well-known men, women and children who were involved in the US civil rights movement with links to UK struggles for equality.
 The jukebox played freedom songs and the exhibition included art and poetry with a section dedicated to local, south London human rights related history focused campaigns and organisations for social justice including ATD Fourth World (All Together in Dignity working to overcome poverty), the Ritzy Cinema staff campaign for a Living Wage and Save Cressingham Gardens.
 We also featured films by the internationally renowned artist Sokari Douglas Camp talking about her Battle Bus – a Living Memorial to Ken Saro-Wiwa.